18 December 2020

 Gantt chart is the tool that we recommend for keeping your projects easy to understand and always on the right track.
 With a user interface that is simple, clear and intuitive to use, this is a tool that anyone can pick up almost instantly.

 Even more beneficial is the fact that the chart is combined with a Kanban board.
 In this way, you can plan tasks on the Gantt chart before moving them on to the Kanban board to go through the workflow stages.
-Also, this powerful combination allows you to switch between Gantt chart view and Kanban view to focus on some particular aspects of your workflow.
+Also, this powerful combination allows you to switch between the Gantt chart view and the Kanban view to focus on some particular aspects of your workflow.

 This agile and highly flexible way of working can be used in any type of industry and with projects of varying degrees of difficulty and complexity.